ncmarker/blackjack-web-app/README.md

 # blackjack-web-app

 This independent project was designed and developed by Nick Marker in the Spring of 2023.
-It is a front-end only project, focusing on React, JavaScript and API usage.
+It is a front-end only project, focusing on React, JavaScript and API interaction.

 This project makes use of the "Deck of Cards API" in order to perform actions dealing with the members within a deck of cards.
 Additional information regarding this API or its directions for use can be found [here](https://deckofcardsapi.com/).